 Cordless rivet guns need to be maintained, especially in the nose assembly area.
-Depending on the quantity of rivets being installed, the maintenance frequency varies from once a month to daily.
+Depending on the number of rivets being installed, the maintenance frequency varies from once a month to daily.
 Otherwise, the accumulation of rivet swarf in and around the jaw case and jaws will cause the jaw mechanism to malfunction.
-As a result, this can create a significant damage to the nose housing and cause great stress on the gear box.
-Fortunately, the latest range of Gesipa® CAS cordless rivet guns have been programmed to slow down the jaw assembly on the return stroke to reduce the possibility of a failure in this area.
+As a result, this can create significant damage to the nose housing and cause great stress on the gearbox.
+Fortunately, the latest range of Gesipa® CAS cordless rivet guns has been programmed to slow down the jaw assembly on the return stroke to reduce the possibility of a failure in this area.

 Second, loosened nosepiece

 The nosepiece can become loose, and this will cause damage to threads.
 Make sure the nosepiece is tightened before using the tool, and it must be tightened with a 12mm spanner.

 The Gesipa rivet gun is supplied with a selection of nosepieces.
 They are stored under the sliding hex key.
 To avoid tool failure, choosing the right-sized nosepiece for the rivets you are installing is key.

 For the Gesipa® Bulb-Tite® rivets, the mandrels are slightly thicker.
 Therefore, a correct “BT” nosepiece is required to allow extra room for the mandrels to be inserted.
 The table below gives you an idea of selecting the correct nosepiece for your job.